lysiak-yevhenii/c_graphics_SDL/README.md

 2. Ray intersection - to find intersection with object on the scene and find the closest one.
 3. Shading - computation the pixel color based on the result of ray intersection.
 (We will have a sctructure: hit_record; with all neaded info).

+Structure of our basic program will be the next:

+    for each pixel do:
+      compute viewing ray
+      find first object hit by ray and its sirface normal n set puxel color to value computed from hit point, light , and n

 Literature:
 ---